ELELAB/mavisp_data_collection/README.md

 NEWS

+02/07/2025

+We updated the templates for the psn-path analysis in simulations_analysis (ensemble mode) as edge cases were not correctly concatenated

 26/06/2025
-Introduction in structure_selection of uniprot2refseq.py to support the identification of the proper RefSeq ID for the given uniprot AC of the protein target
+Introduction in structure_selection of uniprot2refseq.py to support the identification of the proper RefSeq ID for the given uniprot AC of the protein target.
+We are also updating some entries with wrong RefSeq ID and we will release the updates publicly in October 2025

 19/06/2025